-The recently series of disasters in Japan triggered serious fear in some folks in America.
+The recent series of disasters in Japan triggered serious fear in some folks in America.
 This is curious considering how far removed we are from the actual experience.
-This, I reckon, is key to what sets us apart from other animals.
-Thinking enables us to make matters worse than they would otherwise be (of course the opposite is also true).
-The fluctuating stock market is a perfect example of both cases.
-On the other hand nightly newscasts focus on the negative; bad news sells.
+This is mainly what sets us apart from other animals.
+Thinking enables us to feel matters are worse than they really are, or vice versa.
+Media only adds to this effect by feeding our fears and needs.

 Worry makes it worse

 It’s a little different for people actually experiencing disaster.
-Theirs is a visceral sense: feeling shock, loss, discomfort, and fears directly resulting from a physical experience.
+Theirs is a visceral sense: feeling of shock, loss, discomfort, and fear directly resulting from a physical experience.
 Any animal, including us, would feel this way faced with similar circumstances.
-Where we part company with the animals is in imagined fear of loss and discomfort which cause worry and stress.
+Where we part company with the animals is in imagined fear of loss and discomfort which causes worry and stress.

-I was dumbfounded today to hear about a friend of a friend, arriving from Japan, who had her sandwich confiscated by US customs.
+I was dumbfounded today to hear about a friend, arriving from Japan, who had her sandwich confiscated by US customs due to radiation fears.
 Such irrational, not scientifically supportable fear of radiation also resulted in panic purchasing of potassium iodide by some Californians recently.
 This feels understandable.
 However, to see this at the official level feels much less so.
-Once I would have just seen this as “Them… those idiots”.
-Now I know it is “us… we idiots”, and this is truly humbling.
-I’m afraid our self-image is quite out-of-sync with who we truly are, animal-wise.
+Once I would have just seen this as “Those idiots”.
+Now I know it is us… “We idiots”, which is truly humbling.
+I’m afraid our self-image is quite out-of-sync with the animal we truly are.

 Don’t worry, plan wisely

-On the other hand, it is equally striking how consistently we ignore real worst case probabilities that lie just beyond the horizon.
+On the other hand, it is equally striking how consistently we ignore real worst-case probabilities that lie just beyond the horizon.
 An obvious example is the overly optimistic way we approach life.
-Decrepit years lie ahead, yet many fail to take heed and prepare in body or soul.
-The same lack of preparation occurs in countless other ways where there is no ‘news breaking’ stimuli rattling our cage.
-The current debt crisis is a most striking example.
+Our decrepit years lie ahead, yet many fail to take heed and prepare body or soul.
+The same lack of preparation occurs in countless other ways where there is no ‘news breaking’ stimuli rattling our cages.
+The current debt crisis is a striking example.
 We need a shocking event to trigger serious concern, and when it happens, we invariably panic and over react.
-We think we are rational, we talk as though we are rational, yet we behave irrationally.
+We think we are rational; we talk as though we are rational, yet we behave irrationally.

 Fear is the master puppeteer

-I’ve long underestimated the deep impact emotion, especially fear, has upon our lives.
-Not anymore.
+I’ve long underestimated the deep impact emotions, especially fear, have upon our lives.
+Not anymore!
 Fear is the master puppeteer.
-I’ve always remembered the way the Bhagavad Gita speaks to fear.
+The Bhagavad Gita has words on fear that once inspired me greatly.
+For example: